-Ballet Austin's Butler Center for Dance & Fitness is passionate about helping you to adopt a healthy and active lifestyle.
+Ballet Austin's Butler Center for Dance & Fitness (made possible by the generosity of Sarah and Ernest Butler) is passionate about helping you to adopt a healthy and active lifestyle.
 Our high quality classes appeal to the diversity of our community.
 We offer classes that are current and cutting edge for the beginner to the more advanced participant, and strive to provide a meaningful, enjoyable, and memorable experience every time.
 There is a class for everyone at the Butler Center for Dance & Fitness.

 We inspire confidence, encourage fun, and offer: